jiforcen/ordered-weighted-pooling/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-## pooling-layers

 In this repository some custom pooling layers published in the paper **Learning ordered pooling weights in image classification** are implemented in Keras/TensorFlow.
 Also some useful constraints and regularizers for the given layers are implemented.
-All layers are tested and explained in this documentation.
+All layers are tested and explained in this repository.

+## pooling-layers

 ### OW1Pooling2D